Studying a T Level in Health (Supporting the Adult Nursing Team) will prepare you for an exciting career within the health sector.

 Do I need any previous qualifications to start this course?

-You should have five GCSEs at grade 4 or above, including English language, maths and science.
+You should have five GCSEs at grade 4 or above, including English language and maths.

 What are the course fees?

 If you are a school leaver, aged 16-18, (under the age of 19 on or before 31st August 2024), you do not pay tuition fees or examination and registration fees and may be eligible for additional support depending on your financial situation.
 For more information, please visit our dedicated Financial Support page.

 What can I go on to do once I have completed this course?

 Having achieved the equivalent to three A levels, you could progress on to university, a higher/degree apprenticeship or into employment.

 You could progress into a range of careers, including:

 - Healthcare Assistant